MirolimMajidov/EventMessaging/EventBus.RabbitMQ/README.md

       "UserDeleted": {
         //your settings
         "EventTypeName": "MyUserDeletedEvent"
+        "QueueName": "deleted_users_queue",
       }
+    },
+    "VirtualHostSettings": {
+      "users": {
+        "ExchangeName": "users_exchange",
+        "QueueName": "users_queue",
       }
     }
+  }
 ```

 #### What if I want to subscribe to an event from another system that doesn't publish an event type?
-When RabbitMQ receives an event from a 'Consumer', it tries to read the event type from the received event, if it can't find it, it uses the 'routing key' instead to find the event subscriber.
+When RabbitMQ receives an event from a `Consumer`, it tries to read the event type from the received event, if it can't find it, it uses the `routing key` instead to find the event subscriber.

 ### Advanced configuration of publishers and subscribers while registering to the DI services.